9 Different Ways to Use Light for Portraits

 3. Butterfly Lighting: The light comes from directly in front of the person, just above their head.
 It casts a little shadow under the nose that looks a bit like a butterfly.
 It's often used in fashion because it’s very flattering to the face.

 4. Clamshell Lighting: This combines the butterfly light above with another light or reflector below to soften shadows, making the face look bright and smooth.
-It’s named for how the two light sources open up around the face like a clamshell.
+It’s named for how the two light sources open up around the face like a clamshell.5.
+Loop Lighting: The light is slightly off to one side, creating a small shadow of the nose on the cheek.
+It’s a go-to lighting for most portraits because it looks good on almost everyone.

 6. Rembrandt Lighting: Named after the famous painter, this setup creates a small, triangle-shaped shadow on one cheek.
 It gives portraits a more artistic or classical look.